DarkWiiPlayer/moonxml/readme.md

 - Remove moonhtml `html5` function
 	Because functions inherited from other functions keep their original environment.
+- Switch to Lua file (delete moonscript file)
+- Rename source file from `xml.lua` to `moonxml.lua` for consistency

 ### 3.2.0
 - Improve Readme file